FoodStandardsAgency/Governance/README.md

 ## Repositories
 Repositories are where we actually store our content (mainly code) on GitHub.
 All members of the organisation have read access to all repositories, both public and private.

+### Public or private repositories
+Our current licence limits us to 50 private repositories.
+The FSA has a policy of working in the open and in most instances we should make our repositories public.
+If you need a private repository you will need to request this via the IT Service desk so that organisational administrators can review your request and archive or make public another repository if necessary.

+**We do not currently have a formal set of criteria for allocating private repositories (this is being developed), in the interim, requests will considered on a case by case basis.**

 ### Creating a new repository

-The [new projects](new_projects.md) guide covers what you need to do to create a new repository or project.
+The [new projects](new_projects.md) guide covers what to do when creating a new repository or project.

 ### Collaborators & teams

-The settings of a repository is where you control which teams have write access, teams should only have write access.
+The repository settings page is where you control which teams have write access.

 - All members have read access so granting a team this is meaningless
 - Teams represent all members of a service, however not all of them should have admin access

-The administrator for each repo will be added as a collaborator.
-Using GitHub's available functionality this is seen as the best solution because it avoids creating admin only teams for each service and it helps distinguish who is the administrator for a repository.
+The administrator for each repository will be added as a collaborator.
+Using GitHub's available functionality this is the best solution as it avoids creating administrator only teams for each service and helps distinguish who is the administrator for a repository.

 Other collaborators will be contractors or suppliers who require access to the repository.
 Their access should be set to either read or write.
-Only if the repo is being maintained by a third party, such as a supplier will a collaborator be given admin access.

 ### Being an admin